 The last section looked at the low-level details of swtch; now let's take swtch as a given and examine switching from one process's kernel thread through the scheduler to another process.
 The scheduler exists in the form of a special thread per CPU, each running the scheduler function.
 This function is in charge of choosing which process to run next.
 A process that wants to give up the CPU must acquire its own process lock p->lock, release any other locks it is holding, update its own state (p->state), and then call sched.
-You can see this sequence in yield (kernel/proc.c:496), sleep and exit.
-Sched double-checks some of those requirements (kernel/proc.c:480-485) and then checks an implication: since a lock is held, interrupts should be disabled.
-Finally, sched calls swtch to save the current context in p->context and switch to the scheduler's swtch had returned The scheduler continues its for loop, finds a process to run, switches to it, and the cycle repeats.
+You can see this sequence in yield (kernel/proc.c:503), sleep and exit. sched double-checks some of those requirements (kernel/proc.c:487-492) and then checks an implication: since a lock is held, interrupts should be disabled.
+Finally, sched calls swtch to save the current context in p->context and switch to the scheduler context in cpu->context. swtch returns on the scheduler's stack as though scheduler's swtch had returned (kernel/proc.c:463).
+The scheduler continues its for loop, finds a process to run, switches to it, and the cycle repeats.

-We just saw that xv6 holds p->lock across calls to swtch: the caller of swtch must already hold the lock, and control of the lock passes to the switched-to code.
+We just saw that xv6 holds $p \rightarrow lock$ across calls to swtch: the caller of swtch must already hold the lock, and control of the lock passes to the switched-to code.
 This convention is unusual with locks; usually the thread that acquires a lock is also responsible for releasing the lock, which makes it easier to reason about correctness.
-For context switching it is necessary to break this convention because p->lock protects invariants on the process's state and context fields that are not true while executing in swtch.
-One example of a problem that could arise if p->lock were not held during swtch: a different CPU might decide to run the process after yield had set its state to RUNNABLE, but before swtch caused it to stop using its own kernel stack.
+For context switching it is necessary to break this convention because $p \rightarrow lock$ protects invariants on the process's state and context fields that are not true while executing in swtch.
+One example of a problem that could arise if $p \rightarrow lock$ were not held during swtch: a different CPU might decide to run the process after yield had set its state to RUNNABLE, but before swtch caused it to stop using its own kernel stack.
 The result would be two CPUs running on the same stack, which would cause chaos.

 The only place a kernel thread gives up its CPU is in sched, and it always switches to the same location in scheduler, which (almost) always switches to some kernel thread that previously called sched.
-Thus, if one were to print out the line numbers where xv6 switches threads, one would observe the following simple pattern: (kernel/proc.c:456), (kernel/proc.c:490), (kernel/proc.c:456), (kernel/proc.c:490), and so on.
+Thus, if one were to print out the line numbers where xv6 switches threads, one would observe the following simple pattern: (kernel/proc.c:463), (kernel/proc.c:497), (kernel/proc.c:463), (kernel/proc.c:497), and so on.
 Procedures that intentionally transfer control to each other via thread switch are sometimes referred to as coroutines; in this example, sched and scheduler are co-routines of each other.